vlandham/captain_z/out/captain_z.md

 There was a chance she would never crack the code, leaving the plan unknown.
 Yes, there was that chance, but knowing that wily Captain Zephyr, it was a pretty small chance indeed.

-Captain Spears needed that letter and that map before everything was ruined.
+Captain Spears needed that letter and the map before everything was ruined.
 He couldn't bear to think of the trouble he'd be in if it was found he let it all get stolen.
 Just the idea sent shivers down his back.

 #